 Ndifreke decided to have another bath.
 This time, he took his time and washed his scrotum and armpit with sponge and soap and rinsed with plenty of water.
 He returned to his room, doused himself with Brut body spray and brought out a new pack of boxers from his bag and selected a colourful pair.
 The tracksuit he wore only that morning still appeared fresh, so he put it on again, took a good look at himself and stepped out of the room.

-He had succeeded in putting Maya out of his thoughts, but for some reason, he found that was not as excited as he ought to be at the prospect of going to be with the beautiful Elizabeth.
+He had succeeded in putting Maya out of his thoughts, but for some reason, he found that he was not as excited as he ought to be at the prospect of going to be with the beautiful Elizabeth.
 Still, he would not be deterred.
 He reached her compound and went through the open pedestrian gate and stood at her groundfloor flat and pressed the doorbell.
 Elizabeth met him at the door herself.

-Whatever doubt or fears he had haboured as he left his house vanished when he saw her.
+Whatever trepidation he had haboured as he left his house vanished when he saw her.
 She met him barefooted in only a halter fishnet chemise that told him everything he needed to know about the goddess before him.
 Her fair skin was as unblemished as an incandescent bulb.
 Her already hard nipples surged out of the net she wore and as he tried to fully take in the glory of her perfect curves she embraced him and put her hands around his neck and found his lips on tiptoe.
 Ndifreke’s hand circled her waist by rote as he kissed her back.
-She pressed her body to his and guided his hand to her breast and he cupped one and kneaded without breaking the kiss.
-He squeezed her nipple and drew a moan before an alarm in his head made him stop.
+She pressed her body to his and guided his hand to her breasts and he cupped one and kneaded without breaking the kiss.
+He squeezed her nipple and drew a moan from her before an alarm in his head made him stop.

 “Where is your maid?”